By the way, we're up to audio soundbite five in order as I inform the broadcast engineer what's coming up.

 The Senate passed the defense authorization bill for new fiscal year, 92 to 3.

-Now, there's a caveat to this, and it's uh it's in you got you gotta know this too.
+Now, there's a caveat to this, and you've got to know this too.

-It faces a veto by President Bush over a provision or an amendment that protects homosexuals and unders uh others under federal hate crime laws.
+While they overwhelmingly approved a $648 billion defense authorization, it faces a veto by President Bush over a provision or an amendment that protects homosexuals and unders others under federal hate crime laws.

 So we talked about this last week.

-They've they've they've tacked a new hate crime amendment to the defense authorization bill that President Bush says he's going to veto.
+They've tacked a new hate crime amendment to the defense authorization bill that President Bush says he's going to veto.

 So they are throwing things in the works to try to interrupt funding, not just for Iraq, but for the whole defense budget.